 On several streets rows of these houses survive, though apartment buildings and condos have cut through the neighbourhood destroying fine examples of these lovely old homes.
 The wretched politicians and planners at City Hall are allowing monster buildings to nibble as the edges of the Annex.
 One of the worst examples of the desecration of this fine building stock can be seen where St. George Street meets Bloor Street West.
 On the north east corner sits the lovely and elegant York Club building, awash in Romanesque detail and carved stone cornices, turrets anchoring the warm red edifice to the earth.
 Next door is the hideous Royal Canadian Yacht Club building, a concrete and brick hulk of a bunker, where only parts of the original garden wall survive.
 It’s populated by very nice yachtsmen and women, but what were they thinking when they approved the plans, one wonders.

 Three of our favourite Toronto restaurants are in the Annex.
 Bar Mercurio is on Bloor Street, not far from the corner of St. George.
 Joe Mercurio is the welcoming owner and host, where we often drop by for one of their specialty thin crust pizzas.
-Another Italian offering is Cantine, on Avenue Road nestled between the flower markets, where another Joe, Bersani in this case, has been a presence for many years.
+Another Italian offering is Cantine (now EVOO) on Avenue Road nestled between the flower markets, where another Joe, Bersani in this case, has been a presence for many years.
 In the past few months, Cantine has undergone a splendid renovation, undertaken by the prestigious design firm of Powell and Bonnell, whose offices are just around the corner.
-I’m giving them a plug because they now manufacture and market Diane’s beautiful line of mirrors and mirrored furniture, examples of which can be seen in their showroom window on Davenport Road.
+I’m giving them a plug because they now manufacture and market Diane’s beautiful line of mirrors and mirrored furniture, examples of which can sometimes be seen in their showroom window on Davenport Road.

 A different sort of renovation is underway at Le Paradis, on Bedford Road, a block west.
 Here French bistro owner David Currie has been ambling through a months-long refit.
 The place has been repainted and some of the older bits and pieces removed to update the place.
 Refurbished and upholstered bar stools and chairs have just arrived, much to the relief of our bottoms.
 Tables and floors have been refinished in such a subtle manner that most patrons haven’t noticed the changes.
 The menu has stayed much the same, to our relief.
 The hideous mural, which we have disliked for 25 years, hasn’t survived.
 We love the place, and the bartender pours a gentleman’s portion of scotch.
 The other night we spot Canadian author and icon Margaret Atwood dining there.
 She lives just round the corner.